lky1998/multiply_fp32/doc/spec.md

 - Use normal FP32 test values for the main functional checks
 - The test requires bit-exact results - off-by-1 errors will fail
 - Focus on precise rounding implementation to avoid precision errors
-- Handle underflow/overflow cases correctly to avoid major errors

 ---

 ## Summary
 This module is a 7-cycle, single-issue FP32 multiplier with:
 - deterministic handshake timing,
-- normal-number focus with essential edge case handling,
+- normal-number focus,
 - round-to-nearest-even,
 - fixed-latency output valid,
-- bit-exact IEEE-754 compliance for normal operands,
+- bit-exact IEEE-754 compliance for normal operands.
-- correct underflow/overflow behavior for edge cases.